morrownr/88x2bu/README.md

 ### Entering Monitor Mode with 'iw' and 'ip':

-Note: Do not use `airmon-ng` to enter Monitor Mode as it appears to be broken.

 Start by making sure the system recognizes the Wi-Fi interface:
 ```
 $ sudo iw dev